 Future Civilian Careers

 The skills you acquire as a Judge Advocate will adequately prepare you for a career as an attorney in various civilian legal positions.

 PARTNERSHIP FOR YOUTH SUCCESS (PaYS) Program

 Those interested in this job may be eligible for civilian employment, after servomg in the U.S. Army JAG Corps, by enrolling in the Army PaYS program.
-The PaYS program is a recruitment option that guarantees a job interview with military friendly employers that are looking for experience and trained Veterans to join their organization.
+The PaYS program is a recruitment option that guarantees a job interview with military friendly employers that are looking for experienced and trained Veterans to join their organization.
 Find out more about the Army PaYS Program at http://www.armypays.com.

 - AT&T, Inc.